XueliangHan/xuelianghan.github.com/tool.markdown

 ###Database
 * MySQL
   * [MySQL-Download](http://dev.mysql.com/downloads/mysql)

+* Install MySQL in Mac OS X
+  * Install via command line is not recommanded due to some unpredicatable reason, use GUI to intall it.
-  * 3 componment: MySQL, MySQL.prefpan(install into control panle), MySQLStartupItem
+  * There are 3 componments need to install: MySQL, MySQL.prefpan(add into control panle), MySQLStartupItem.